wifinigel/wiperf/mkdocs/docs/splunk_platform.md

 ![splunk_zerotier_mgt](images/splunk_zerotier_mgt.png)

-A very simple way of getting the wiperf probe talking with your Splunk server is to use the [Zerotier](https://zerotier.com/) service to create a virtual network.
+A simple way of getting the wiperf probe talking with your Splunk server, if it has no direct access, is to use the [Zerotier](https://zerotier.com/) service to create a virtual overlay network via the Internet.

-In summary, both the Splunk server and wiperf probe have the [Zerotier](https://zerotier.com/) client installed.
+In summary, both the Splunk server and wiperf probe have a [Zerotier](https://zerotier.com/) client installed.
 Both are then added to your Zerotier dashboard (by you) and they start talking!
-Under the hood, both devices have a new virtual network interface created and they connect to the [Zerotier](https://zerotier.com/) cloud-based network service so that they can communicate on the same VLAN in the cloud.
+Under the hood, both devices have a new virtual network interface created and they connect to the [Zerotier](https://zerotier.com/) cloud-based network service so that they can communicate on the same virtual network in the cloud.
 As they are on the same subnet from a networking perspective, there are no routing issues to worry about to get results data from the wiperf probe to the Splunk server.

-[Zerotier](https://zerotier.com/) has a free subscription tier which allows up to 100 devices to be hooked up without having to pay any fees, It’s very easy to use and get going, plus your Splunk server can be anywhere! (e.g. on your laptop at home).
+[Zerotier](https://zerotier.com/) has a free subscription tier which allows up to 100 devices to be hooked up without having to pay any fees.
+It’s very easy to use, plus your Splunk server can be anywhere! (e.g. on your laptop at home).
 Both devices need access to the Internet for this solution to work.

 You can sign up for free, create a virtual network and then just add the IDs that are created by the Splunk server and wiperf probe when the client is installed.
 Seriously, give it a go...it's quicker to try it than me explaining it here: https://www.zerotier.com/